A data-driven analysis of the financial impact of a poor website — from lost leads and damaged trust to search penalties and security liability.

 | Poor (slow, outdated, confusing) | 65-80% | 65-80 |

-The difference between an excellent site and a poor site is 30-45 visitors out of every 100.
-These are not random internet users — these are people who searched for your type of business, found your site, and left because the experience was inadequate.
+The difference between an excellent site and a poor one: 30-45 visitors out of every 100.
+These aren't random browsers.
+They searched for your type of business, found your site, and left because the experience was inadequate.

-Take a service business with 2,000 monthly website visitors (a moderate number for an established local business):
+A service business with 2,000 monthly visitors (moderate for an established local business):

 With a poor website (70% bounce rate):